Early Orthodontic Intervention

 - If your child is older than five years and still sucks a thumb or finger.

-If you think your child needs, or would benefit from, early orthodontic treatment, only a specialist orthodontist has the training, experience and expert knowledge to determine the most appropriate treatment options and the best time to start treatment.
+If you think your child needs, or would benefit from, early orthodontic treatment, only a Specialist Orthodontist has the training, experience and expert knowledge to determine the most appropriate treatment options and the best time to start treatment.

 When you see a specialist orthodontist you can be confident that your child is in the best hands.
+A Specialist Orthodontist has done an additional three years of study and training to specialise in orthodontics.
+They straighten teeth and correct bites all day, every day.